linem-davton/MegaTTS3/readme.md

 ## Running the Model

-- Place the script files in `inputs/` directory.
+- Place the script files (.txt files) in `inputs/` directory.
 - Run the model using the provided script:

 ```sh
 ./run.sh
 ```

-- The output will be saved in the `gen/` directory.
+- Each script file will be converted into an audio file, with the output saved in the `gen/` directory.

+> [!WARNING]
+> Everytime you run the model, it will overwrite the existing audio files in the `gen/` directory and will not delete the existing script files in the `inputs/` directory.
+> So make sure to back up any important audio files before running the model again.

 ## License